averykhoo/data-science-training-package/Foundation/python.md

     * type declarations and type checking
     * duck typing and gradual typing
     * (optional?) type definitions (new in Python 3.12: `type Point = tuple[float, float]`)
+* pass by value, reference, and shallow vs deep copies
 * modules and imports
 * `global`, `nonlocal`, circular imports
 * working with containers (and generators):